vganapati/vganapati.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Ganapati Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Ganapati Lab at Swarthmore College."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a research group in the Swarthmore College Engineering Department.
+Our focus is computational imaging systems such as computed tomography (CT), in which hardware and software are co-designed to enable enhanced capability such as 3D imaging.
+However, these advanced features come at the cost of long acquisition times.
+In our group, we create data-driven design methods for computational imaging systems to improve temporal resolution, enabling scientific discovery in previously inaccessible regimes.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->